Dame Cacao is a global resource for passionate chocolate lovers looking for the best chocolate & experiences around the world.

 I am fascinated by chocolate.
 It’s my daily ritual, my comfort food, and probably yours, too.
 Dame cacao (“give me cacao” in Spanish) is the original meaning of the site’s name.
 It was formulated to represent my desire to teach people about cacao— the raw material of chocolate— at the same time as I talk about the mechanics & tasting of chocolate.

 Learning about cacao and its impact is what got me started with my whole chocolate lifestyle.

-At the moment, I’ve just finished up three years working as an English teacher in rural South Korea.
-Sometimes I wrote about life there, and tips I gather from my trips around the world (I’m currently traveling in Asia!).
+Recently, I finished up three years working as an English teacher in rural South Korea.
+Sometimes I wrote about life there, and tips I gather from my trips around the world (I’m currently headed to Europe!).
 But it wasn’t life in Korea that inspired my love of chocolate & cacao.
 It was a chocolate tasting I attended when I was sixteen.
 There I learned that you can be a part of changing the system, without completely changing your life.
-Though, I did kind of change my life after that.
+Though I did kind of change my life after that.

 Yet despite all the tasting over the years, it was only in early 2015, at the persistent urging of a chocolate-obsessed friend, that I started Dame Cacao.
 It was to be a platform for my thoughts while working in Latin America & to review all the craft chocolate bars I could get my eager hands on.
 The site and the 8-month trip came to fruition after years of tasting a few bars a week using whatever cash I could spare from my student budget.

 I think those first bars are still some of the best chocolates I’ve ever had.
 But that solo exploration also brought about a bad case of wanderlust, the same one that’s taken over so many millennials’ lives, albeit with a bit of a twist.
 Chocolate even brought me to Asia, and specifically to South Korea, in a roundabout way.

 It’s my absolute pleasure to be able to share chocolate cultures from such unexpected parts of the world.